paulbrom/virtualized-data-table/README.md

 1) You need to ensure each column has a 'columnKey' string property
 2) You need to implement a rowGetter function as a property of your root Table which is passed a rowIndex and returns the data for that entire row.
 3) Your custom cells or cell handlers will be passed an object containing 'rowData' (obtained from rowGetter), as well as the rowIndex and columnKey where the cell is being rendered

+That should be it!
+Once you change your table and cell classes to handle columnKeys and rowData, everything should "just work."

 ### Additional features